CiscoDevNet/NX-SDK/README.md

       !
 When you are ready, activate the RPM package using, switch(config)# install activate <app-rpm-package>
       !
+NOTE: .rpm should not be given to install activate/deactivate and should be given only install add/remove.

+      !
 On successful activation, check if the RPM package is part of the active list using, switch(config)# show install active